WatDuhHekBro/VelsarborEnglish/README.md

 # Dev Section Below
 If you want to develop a workspace, use my [RPGMaker2kPatcher](https://github.com/WatDuhHekBro/RPGMaker2kPatcher) and then compile the JSON data files yourself.
 The work is all in `patch/`, so those will compile the patched binary files for use with the game.

+# Workflow
+The `master` branch will correlate with each release, double-checked for line endings and line spacing.
+These release versions can be either a major release or a minor release (pre-release).
+The other main branch will be the `dev` branch, where dialogue is being added but isn't yet double-checked for differences (also differences in the picture text).

 # TO-DO List (If you don't want to see any potential spoilers, stop reading.)
 *Because every project needs a to-do list!*
 - Picture Text: 22%